PoliticalGraveyard.com

 Mary T. Doyle — of Thomaston, Litchfield County, Conn.
 Democrat.
 Member of Connecticut Democratic State Central Committee, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.

 Sharon O'Neil Doyle — of Durham, Middlesex County, Conn.
 Green.
-Candidate for Presidential Elector for Connecticut.
+Green candidate for Presidential Elector for Connecticut, 1996 (on behalf of Ralph Nader and Winona LaDuke).
 Female.
 Still living as of 1996.

 Brenda A. Draghi — of Windsor Locks, Hartford County, Conn.
 Republican.
 Candidate for Connecticut state house of representatives 43rd District, 1970.
 Female.
 Still living as of 1970.